natalieagus/2025-game-jam-template/readme.md

 ## **Core Mechanic**

 _(What is the core mechanic?
-Describe the main action players perform repeatedly that drives gameplay.
+Use the core mechanics described in class.
+Then you can describe the main action players perform repeatedly that drives gameplay.
 Example: "Jumping between platforms to avoid obstacles" or "Controlling a spaceship to dodge and shoot enemies.")_

 ## **Game Procedure & Controls**